zpelgrims/lentil/polynomial-optics/README.md

 Added features:

 - Support for anamorphic lens elements in both axes
-- Exit pupil is not assumed to be spherical
+- Support for anamorphic exit pupil (cylindrical projection to unit disk)
-- Read lens descriptions from JSON database
+- Read lens descriptions from `.json` database
-- Calculation of raytraced focal length/infinity focus
+- Calculation of raytraced:
+    - focal length
+    - fstop
+    - infinity focus

 1. Build the code by running ```. ./build.sh```.
 2. View a lens description